julian-borges-md/multiarm-bandit-clinical-ai-governance/README.md

 ## Overview

-This repository provides a software framework for simulation based evaluation of deployment governance strategies in clinical artificial intelligence systems.
-The framework implements contextual, cost aware multi armed bandit methods to support adaptive model selection among multiple pre trained and validated predictive models.
+This repository provides a software framework for simulation based evaluation of **deployment governance strategies** in clinical artificial intelligence systems.
+The framework implements **contextual, cost aware multi armed bandit methods** to support adaptive model selection among multiple pre trained and validated predictive models.

-The project focuses on deployment governance, not model development.
-It enables evaluation of how model selection policies behave under uncertainty, delayed outcome feedback, and explicit safety and cost constraints.
+The project explicitly focuses on **deployment governance rather than model development**.
+It enables systematic evaluation of how model selection policies behave under uncertainty, delayed outcome feedback, and explicitly defined safety and operational cost constraints.

 This resource is intended for methodological research, audit informed governance studies, and reproducible evaluation of adaptive deployment strategies in health informatics and other safety critical domains.

+- The repository evaluates **deployment governance**, not predictive model development
+- Reported outcomes focus on **decision safety, operational efficiency, and equity**, not clinical efficacy
+- Results are derived from **retrospective simulation using United States based clinical data**
+- Adaptive behavior is governed by **fixed confidence, audit informed policies** under delayed outcome feedback

 ---

 ## Why This Repository Exists

-Clinical AI systems are commonly deployed using static model selection strategies, where a single model is chosen using retrospective validation metrics and applied uniformly across contexts.
-Audit and post deployment analyses have shown that such strategies can mask context specific misclassification patterns, shortcut learning, and operational failure modes.
+Clinical AI systems are commonly deployed using **static model selection strategies**, where a single model is chosen using retrospective validation metrics and applied uniformly across patients, settings, and time.
+Audit and post deployment analyses have shown that such strategies can obscure **context specific misclassification patterns, shortcut learning, and operational failure modes**, even when aggregate performance appears acceptable.

-Audit methods can identify risks, but audits alone do not provide a mechanism for controlling model exposure during deployment.
-This repository supports systematic investigation of adaptive deployment governance mechanisms using sequential decision making frameworks.
+Audit methods can diagnose these risks, but audits alone do not provide a mechanism for **controlling model exposure during deployment**.
+This repository exists to support systematic investigation of **adaptive deployment governance mechanisms** using sequential decision making frameworks.

+**Core premise:**
-Core premise: model selection is a governance problem, distinct from model training and distinct from clinical intervention.
+Model selection is a governance problem, distinct from model training and distinct from clinical intervention.

 ---

 ## What the Software Provides

-The framework implements multi armed bandit governance logic that treats model selection as a sequential decision process:
+The framework implements governance logic that treats model selection as a **sequential decision process**:

 - Multiple validated predictive models coexist
-- Patient and operational context varies
+- Patient and operational context varies across decisions
 - Outcome feedback may be delayed
-- Operational costs and safety considerations are explicit
+- Operational costs and safety priorities are explicit
-- Exposure is governed by predefined rules and confidence thresholds
+- Model exposure is governed by predefined rules and confidence thresholds

-At each simulated decision point, the system selects which model to deploy according to a fixed confidence, audit informed policy.
-The objective is not to optimize accuracy in isolation.
-The objective is to evaluate decision level behavior under governance defined constraints.
+At each simulated decision point, the system selects which model to deploy according to a **fixed confidence, audit informed policy**.
+The objective is not to optimize predictive accuracy in isolation, but to evaluate **decision level behavior under governance defined constraints**, including safety, cost, and equity considerations.

-This software does not provide clinical decision support and is not intended for real time patient care.
+This software does **not** provide clinical decision support and is **not** intended for real time patient care.

 ---